peyao/docs/docs/dtgateway_api.md

 ```

-### PUT /ws/v2/config/auth -- For LDAP -- GroupSupport is false & Anonymous search is allowed.
+### PUT /ws/v2/config/auth -- For LDAP -- groupSupport is false & Anonymous search is allowed.

-Function: The clients will send a PUT request to this web service to configure kerberos authentication.
+Function: The clients will send a PUT request to this web service to configure LDAP authentication.
 The request body is shown below.
-The configuration comprises of 6 properties, out of which 2 properties are mandatory and rest are optional.
+The configuration comprises different properties, of them property "server" is mandatory .
+The Configuration file dt-site.xml is updated.
-The mandatory properties are "kerberosPrincipal" & "kerberosKeytab".
-Also, groupSupport is false in this case.
+At least one of userBaseDn, authIdentity or userSearchFilter properties must be specified.
+Here, groupSupport is false .
+In LDAP, configuration file "Jaas.conf" is created.

 ```json